When it comes to launching an online store, two particular options stand the head above the rest: WooCommerce and Shopify.

 - Which is the most straightforward to deal with?

-And in this article, we will help you find the ideal platform for you to use to create an online business 😊
+And in this article, we will look into a detailed comparison between WooCommerce vs Shopify and will assist you to find the ideal platform for you to use to create an online business 😊

-Before getting started with the comparison, here is a quick overview of both of the e-commerce platforms.
+Before getting started with the comparison, here is a quick overview of both the e-commerce platforms.

 What is WooCommerce?